aanichenko01/pfnn-dev/README.md

 # Dynamic and Intelligent Creatures using Keyframed Animations

 ## About
-This repository contains all the code used for the Dynamic and Intelligent Creatures using Keyframed Animations project excluding the company data which can be provided upon request.
+This repository contains all the code used for the Dynamic and Intelligent Creatures using Keyframed Animations project excluding the data which can be provided upon request.

 ## Folders
 There are 4 folders: